 In addition, we anticipate with mingled trepidation and delight the prospect of our 2015 Readers Theater production: Judy Temple’s all-you-can-eat Donner Party dinner theater, a tongue-in-cheek show you can really sink your teeth into.

 David and Susan

-In addition to proposals on any aspects of literature about the North American West, we especially encourage innovative proposals on the following:
+In addition to proposals on any aspects of the literature and culture of the North American West, we especially encourage innovative proposals on the following:

-Download the pdf version of this call for papers here here.
+Download the pdf version of this call for papers here.

 For more information, check back periodically.